impostorsguides/impostorsguides.github.io/rbenv/Scraps of notes.md

 ## Please don't do what I did here

-While searching Github for answers to the above, I actually came across [a post of mine](https://github.com/rbenv/rbenv/issues/1173){:target="_blank" rel="noopener"} on this same repository from 2019, where I asked this exact same question!
+While searching Github for answers to the above, I actually came across [a post of mine](https://github.com/rbenv/rbenv/issues/1173){:target="_blank" rel="noopener" } on this same repository from 2019, where I asked this exact same question!

 I only vaguely remember posting this, but I remember the person who answered me was much nicer and more detailed in his answer than he needed to be.
 In retrospect, I'm a bit embarrassed that I posted this question instead of searching through the git history.
 If everyone did what I did, open-source maintainers would be overwhelmed and would never get anything done.
 I definitely don't recommend that you do what I did- instead, learn from my mistakes.
 Github is not a 2nd StackOverflow.